exeProgram/carouselJS/README.md

 # CarouselGenerator
-A Javascript Template to Simply Generate Carousels
+A Javascript Template to generate carousels simply